AironDev/adminmodule/docs/getting-started/configurations.md

 # Configurations

-With the installation of Voyager you will find a new configuration file located at `config/voyager.php`.
+With the installation of AdminModule you will find a new configuration file located at `config/voyager.php`.
-In this file you can find various options to change the configuration of your Voyager installation.
+In this file you can find various options to change the configuration of your AdminModule installation.

 {% hint style="info" %}
 If you cache your configuration files please make sure to run `php artisan config:clear` after you changed something.